 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 An open sore in the outer layer or ‘epithelium’ of the cornea.
 Although not as common, it can result from untreated corneal infections, physical and chemical trauma, corneal drying and exposure, and contact lens overwear and misuse.
 Corneal ulcers are a serious problem which can result in loss of vision or blindness.

-An uncommon but very harmful infection which could cause long-term vision damage, caused by an organism found in tap water, swimming pools, spas etc. Acanthamoeba organisms do not generally cause harm to humans, but some species can cause a serious eye disease if they infect the cornea — something that is most common in contact wearers.
+An uncommon but very harmful infection which could cause long-term vision damage caused by an organism found in tap water, swimming pools, spas etc. Acanthamoeba organisms do not generally cause harm to humans, but some species can cause a serious eye disease if they infect the cornea — something that is most common in contact wearers.

-If you are worried you may have an infection or simply want to be prepared in the event that you do, refer to this list of symptoms as recommended by the American Academy of Ophthalmology (AAO).
-If you find yourself suffering from any, which include those on the following list, contact your eye doctor as soon as you can.
+If you are worried you may have an infection or simply want to be prepared in the event that you do, you can refer to this list of symptoms as recommended by the American Academy of Ophthalmology (AAO).
+If you find yourself suffering from any, which include those on the following list, contact your eye doctor as soon as you can:

 - Blurry vision